Waste Classification Guidelines: How to Separate Household Waste

 Getting Started: Build a Sustainable Routine

-If you’re new to waste segregation, start small but stay consistent.
+If you’re new to waste segregation, start simple and build habits gradually:

-2. Set up bins for wet, dry, and general waste (plus one for hazardous).
+2. Set up bins for wet, dry, and general waste.

 4. Schedule regular drop-offs for recyclables and e-waste.

-5. Track progress — less rubbish in your red bin means you’re succeeding!
+5. Track progress — less rubbish in your red bin means success.

 The Benefits of Proper Waste Segregation